Nadav-out/arxiv-abstract-bot/README.md

 # arXiv Abstract Link Bot

 This Slack bot listens for messages containing arXiv PDF links and automatically replies with the corresponding arXiv abstract links.
-It encourages users to share abstract links instead of PDFs.

 ## Requirements

 - Python 3.6+